-Park Brochure & Map (unigrid) Encountering a Bear - If the bear is unaware of you, detour away quietly. - If the bear sees you, stop where you are.
+Park Brochure & Map (unigrid)

+Encountering a Bear

+- If the bear is unaware of you, detour away quietly. - If the bear sees you, stop where you are.
 Wave your arms and talk to the bear in a calm voice.
 Retreat slowly, keeping the bear in sight. - If the bear follows you, stand your ground.
 DO NOT RUN. - If contact by a grizzly bear is imminent, play dead.
 Lie flat on the ground, face down and legs apart.
 Protect your neck.
 Leave your pack on to protect your back and strive to remain face down.
 If the attack is prolonged, fight back vigorously. - If it's a black bear, do not play dead.
 Fight back vigorously. - Please report all bear encounters to a park ranger.

+Food Storage

-Food Storage When camping in the park, appropriate food storage is required.
+When camping in the park, appropriate food storage is required.
 If car camping, keep all food inside your car.
 If camping in the backcountry, please bring your own NPS-approved bear-resistant food container (BRFC), which can be rented or purchased at outfitter or gear stores.
-Carry Bear Spray We strongly recommend that you carry bear spray.
-Bear spray containing capsaicin, a red pepper extract, is an effective, non-lethal deterrent against attacks by aggressive wildlife.
-Sprays have a maximum range of about 18 - 24 ft.
-(6 - 8 meters).
-Caution: If discharged upwind or in a vehicle, they can disable the person using them.
+A limited number of BRFC's may be available to borrow for free at park visitor centers.